-At Chapel End Junior Academy we take e-safety seriously.
+At Chapel End Junior Academy we take online safety seriously.
 We want all our school community to be able to use technology safely and responsibly and know what to do if they encounter problems.

 Parent and Carer Guides